Cemile Giousouf: Political career

 In 2013, the local organization of CDU in Hagen nominated Giousouf for the federal elections.
 In the next two preliminary inner-party elections, Giousouf was able to make her way for the federal election as direct candidate in the Ennepe-Ruhr-Kreis District in September 2013.
 Giousouf became the first ever Muslim politician of the CDU to be elected into the Bundestag.

 In parliament, Giousouf was a member of the Committee on Education, Research and Technology Assessment.
 In this capacity, she was her parliamentary group’s rapporteur on state-funded scholarship schemes and the validation of foreign studies and degrees.

+Giousouf, who was 24th on the state list of the CDU NRW and a direct candidate in the constituency Hagen – Ennepe-Ruhr-Kreis I, did not make it into the 19th German Bundestag.

+In January 2019, Giousouf was appointed Vice President of the Federal Agency for Civic Education.
+This appointment was criticised in some quarters as Giousouf had "close contact" with "Turkish nationalists ('Grey Wolves'), Islamists (Millî Görüş) and Erdogan supporters (UETD)".
+Giousouf herself denied these accusations.